MicroFocus/robodriver/README.md

 java -cp ./robodriver.jar;./selenium-server-standalone-v.v.jar org.openqa.grid.selenium.GridLauncherV3
 ```

-> Note: robodriver.jar must be before Selenium server JAR in the classpath.
+> Note: `robodriver.jar` must be before the Selenium server JAR in the classpath.
-> This is required because of a needed patch to support W3C Actions for robodriver DriverProvider implementation
+> This is required because of a needed patch to support W3C Actions protocol for the robodrivers `DriverProvider` implementation
 > and will be obsolete as soon Selenium server supports to configure the needed dialect.
+The patched line of code can be found in `NewSessionPayload.java`.